-Before planting season ramped up last spring, we caught up with David Brennan, Case IH Crop Production Product Specialist.
-David had been busy conducting clinics for Early Riser® planters across his territory, which includes portions of Iowa, Minnesota, Nebraska and South Dakota.
-We asked him for his top tips.
-It’s great advice that bears repeating and will help you get your planter in top condition again this season:
+Today’s guest blogger is David Brennan, Case IH crop production product specialist.
+David has been busy conducting clinics for Early Riser® planters across his territory, which includes portions of Iowa, Minnesota, Nebraska and South Dakota.
+We caught up with David between events and asked him for his top tips.
+Here’s what we learned:

 In my clinics, I recommend that as you prepare your planter, you think like the seed you’re planting.
 This can help you understand how every component on your planter is designed to perform a specific task that supports an agronomic driver.
 These agronomic drivers align into a couple of categories:

 - Proper seed depth.
 Know what to check.

 - Disc openers.
 Confirm the size (diameter) and the shimming or blade contact, which should not exceed ⅛-inch.